Hepatitis E is a potentially serious acute disease. It is caused by the hepatitis E virus (HEV). The virus targets the liver.

 To diagnose hepatitis E, your doctor will do a blood test to look for antibodies to the virus.
 Diagnosis can be challenging because distinguishing between different forms of hepatitis is difficult.

-For people who have severe acute illness and who are not pregnant, treatment with the medication ribavirin for 21 days has resulted in improved liver function.
+For people who have severe acute illness and who are not pregnant, treatment with the medication ribavirin for 21 days has resulted in improved liver function in some small studies.

 Pregnant women, people with suppressed immune systems, or people with acute liver failure will likely be hospitalized and monitored.